 A term loan facility offers the flexibility of fixed or variable interest rates, with a choice of repayment options to cater for your businesses cash flow requirements.

 Most Lenders/financiers allow the repayment of term loans up to 15 years.
-Maximum lending margins are generally assessed at 70% on the valuation of a commercial property and 80% on a residential property.
+Maximum lending margins are generally assessed at 65% of the valuation of a commercial property and 80% on a residential property.
 There are a few financiers from our panel of lenders who will consider lending above these margins, however restrictions may apply.